 The Skills for Life Network News section is a searchable knowledgebase of all the information held on the site.
 Make sure you sign up for FREE to receive our e-news update

-The North East and Cumbria OTLA inception meeting took place on the 17th of March at Newcastle College, with representation from 19 education and training providers.
-The OTLA will enable groups of education and training providers to access collaborative development grants to investigate and develop teaching, learning and assessment approaches for the benefit of learners.
+The North East and Cumbria OTLA is enabling groups of education and training providers to access collaborative development grants to investigate and develop teaching, learning and assessment approaches for the benefit of learners.
+Themes include: synergy in promoting learning, hard to reach learners, recently qualified teachers, initial and diagnostic assessment, equality and diversity and stretch and challenge.

 David Powell, Director of The Education and Training Consortium, writes on how the theories of practice architectures and ecologies of practices can enable us to understand teaching, learning and assessment differently and to transform our own practices.
 He describes how these theories can be applied within the context of GCSE re-sits, and outlines how the 19 education and training providers participating in the North East and Cumbria Outstanding Teaching, Learning and Assessment (OTLA) are using the theories to develop and share approaches for ensuring outstanding practice across a range of contexts and topics.